K2Ratus/notepad/readme.md

 If non-auth errors are not caught, then the `dn.pr_auth.on_error` will display the error to the user and not attempt any reauthentication.
 This means the `until_succes` will stall indefinitely, waiting in vain for `dn.pr_auth` to resolve.
 To guard against the possibility of issuing excessive numbers of automatic reauth requests there is an roughly exponential backoff process, which in the limit will only issue a request once per minute.
 Note however that this backoff is specific to the automatic reauthentication, not to requests in general.

+Another important `Pomise`-like thing is `dn.pr_file_loaded`, this simply gets resolved soon after the page loads, when either an existing file is loaded or a new file is created.
+If neither of those things ever succeed then this is never settled.
+The fact that this is a promise, allows us to put it in the save chain, and th e user can then actually issue save requests before the file is loaded, which is vaugely helpful when creating new files.

+### Model-View-Controllers

+There are (at least) two separate MVC systems at play in the app, one for the file's metadata and one for the application's setttings.

+`dn.the_file` is an instance of `dn.FileModel`, and `dn.file_pane` is a module/closure thing which implements a view and controller for this model.
+There are also a few view hooks in the main `app.js`, e.g. setting the title on the document, and applying syntax choice to the editor etc.  For simplicity, saving (of metadata) is handled by the controllers in `dn.file_pane`, it's just easier to tie the saving action to user actions rather than arbitrary updates on the model.

+`dn.g_settings` is a Google Realtime API `Model`, or a very simple mock that behaves enough like it to do what we need.